nbbn/dotfiles/README.md

 Installation
 ------------

-If you'd like to install this, clone the repo and move everything to the appriate places.
+If you'd like to install this, clone the repo and move everything to the appropriate places.
 Make sure you have everything that's needed installed.

-My own .xinitrc file contails simply "exec i3".
+My own .xinitrc file contains simply "exec i3".

 Make sure feh is installed and set your wallpaper for the first time with "feh --bg-fill /path/to/file".
 This will create ~/.fehbg which i3 will run upon startup. .fehbg will automatically update whenever you run feh to change the wallpaper again.